RivenSkaye/mpv-scripts/README.md

   - Use camelCase only if it's an important distinction to be made
     - expertsexchange is somewhat ambiguous, expertsExchange is not.
 - Changes to a script should **only** be made in the branch of the same name;
-- If a branch doesn't exist, create it;
+- If a branch doesn't exist, [ask me](#Contact) to create it;
+  - If you have results for passing tests, feel free to PR to master
+  - If you're added to the repo, create it yourself
-- If a script is deemed stable and complete, the branch will be deleted after 9 weeks of inactivity;
+- If a script is deemed stable and complete, the branch will be deleted after __9 weeks__ of inactivity;
 - If you wish to contribute to this repo rather than fork, [shoot me a message](#Through-Discord) and we'll see if I can add you;
   - It's advisable to have sent in PRs before you request being added to the repo as a contributor.
   - In some cases of ~~favoritism~~ personal contacts, I'll add people I know and have faith in to write good code.
-- For more info on script collections (for example `yeetpls`), look at the README in the top-level folder.
+- For more info on script modules (for example `yeetpls`), look at the README in the top-level folder.
+  - It is not required to add a README for a module
+  - It is advisable to add one if there are instructions or extra info for the script
+  - If you add one, make sure to **list what files are required or optional**
+- Make sure to include the addition to `scripts.json` in the specified format;
+  - For single-file scripts:
+    - Set `multifile` to `false`
+    - Set the `base_url` to `https://raw.githubusercontent.com/RivenSkaye/mpv-scripts/master/` (include the trailing /)
+    - Set `required` to an array containing only the script file
+    - Set `optional` to an empty array
+  - For multi-file scripts:
+    - Set `multifile` to `true`
+    - Set the `base_url` to `https://raw.githubusercontent.com/RivenSkaye/mpv-scripts/master/<script_name>/` (include the trailing /)
+    - Set `required` to an array containing at least the `main.<ext>` file (valid extensions are listed in [the mpv docs](https://mpv.io/manual/master/))
+    - Set `optional` to an array containing all files not required for operation, or empty if they're all required
+  - Make sure the JSON is still valid.
+I will check this, but even I miss or forget commas sometimes.
+    - It's recommended to run the installer script locally and having it put the scripts in a non-standard directory

 # Contact #
 ## Through GitHub ##